 Di2 Compatibility - mix Ultegra, DURA-ACE, XTR, XT and GRX components

-Did you know most Di2 hardware is cross-series compatible?
+Did you know most 10-speed and 11-speed Di2 hardware is cross-series compatible?
 You can actually mix different series and even different generations of Di2 hardware, as long as you make sure you follow the Di2 compatibility chart!

 Want to use the mountain bike Di2 display on your road bike?
 You can!